 Previously, Colom stated that a divorce from his wife in order to allow her to run for the presidency was not an option, backed by statements made from UNE spokesman Fernando Barillas, who said that news regarding any separation was "an invention" of candidacy opponents.

 In most cases, divorces can be costly, stressful and extensive processes.
 Whenever a divorce is filed mutually however, and is considered a collaborative divorce, the process is much easier, and can be completed in a much shorter period.
 By working with your spouse throughout the divorce process and negotiating amicably, matters such as

 equitable distribution can be completed much quicker without any additional added stresses.

-The legal team at the Hopper Law Firm PLLC understand the complexities of divorce cases and is dedicated to finding the best solution possible for both parties involved when an amicable solution is being sought.
+The legal team at Hopper Law Firm, PLLC understand the complexities of divorce cases and is dedicated to finding the best solution possible for both parties involved when an amicable solution is being sought.
 We will work to find a good compromise for your divorce terms, while ensuring that your rights are protected throughout the process.

 Contact a Raleigh divorce attorney at our firm today for a case consultation if you are in need of skilled legal advice.